-On April 27, OCRA announced a new partnership with the Purdue Center for Regional Development, Ohio State University, US Department of Agriculture – Rural Development and Indiana Economic Development Corporation, to launch the Hometown Business Preservation Initiative.
-Watch the informational webinar by clicking here, using the password: 5N#xG3I.
+In April 2020, OCRA announced a new partnership with the Purdue Center for Regional Development, Ohio State University, US Department of Agriculture – Rural Development and Indiana Economic Development Corporation, to launch the Hometown Business Preservation Initiative.
+Learn more about this program by clicking here.

-On March 10, Lt.
+In March 2020, Lt.
 Governor Suzanne Crouch, who serves as chair of the Indiana Women’s Suffrage Centennial Commission, announced a new grant program that will give Main Street communities the opportunity to preserve locations that highlight women’s history across Indiana.
 Preserving Women’s Legacy Grants will support historic preservation work, public art and other projects that commemorate Indiana women’s history and promote visits to Main Street communities.
 These projects will provide a lasting legacy of the state’s commemoration of the 100th anniversary of women winning the right to vote.
-Main Street communities may apply for the grants through May 15 at IndianaSuffrage100.org.
+Learn more at IndianaSuffrage100.org.
 Projects were announced on August 26, 2020.

-Tell us about your service!
+Tell us about your internet service.
 We want to collect your feedback on broadband in your area: complete this short survey.